dangatavi/Dangatavi/README.md

 <!--
 **dangatavi/Dangatavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on EDA on different datasets
-- 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on EDA
-- 💬 Ask me about ...
-- 📫 How to reach me: avidangat
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <h1 align="center">Hi <img height=30 width=30 alt="GIF" src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" />, Welcome to Datacave</h1>